OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 **Please notice** the following points:

 * The default **time limit** for jobs is **50 hours**.
-  However, the xeon16, xeon16_128, xeon16_256 partitions will accept jobs up to **1 week** (168 hours).
+  However, the xeon24_week partition will accept jobs up to **1 week** (168 hours).
+  The xeon24_test partition has a 10 minute time limit and must be used only for development tests.

-* Please use the most modern compute nodes in the xeon40 and xeon24 partitions fully.
-  Please do not submit jobs to these partitions which only use partial nodes.
+* Please use **all CPU cores** in the most modern compute nodes (xeon40 and xeon56 partitions), and do not submit jobs to these partitions which only use partial nodes.
+  Partial node usage, including single-core jobs, are permitted in the xeon24 partition by submitting to 1 to 24 cores.

 * Please do not use the GPU partition ``sm3090`` unless you have been authorized to use GPUs.